hemgenix_Logo

 ICER analysis projected factor IX levels

-Abbreviations: FIX, factor IX; ICER, Institute for Clinical and Economic Review.
+Abbreviation: ICER, Institute for Clinical and Economic Review.

 Approved indication may also include people who are not currently on prophylaxis.
 See approved prescribing information for appropriate patient selection.